pixelcmtd/CWishlist_win/OVERVIEW.md

 backends.
 ## LegacyFormats
-This C# DLL contains all the really old CWL formats, because currently only CWLU, CWLD and CWLL are supported, it has CWL and CWLB, CWLS 1-3 is also in there.
+This C# DLL contains all the really old CWL formats, because currently only CWLU and CWLD are supported, it has CWL and CWLB, CWLS 1-3 is also in there.
 ## file_replace
 The file executed by the plugin updater to replace the plugin DLL.
 ## test_plugin